nyu-oop-sp18/class05/README.md

 `Animals[A].makeNoise` always exists.

-The following client code then works as expected (the type annotations are only added for documentation - they are also automatically inferred by the compiler):
+The following client code then works as expected (the type annotations are only added for documentation - they would be automatically inferred by the compiler):

 ```scala